 Request data recorded by Fabasoft app.telemetry may be written into a database.
 This request information is also the key information to access detailed Software-Telemetry data.
-So make sure when you backup your data to provide also a backup of the particular time frame of the request data of the specific log pool tables.
+So, make sure when backing up your data to provide also a backup of the particular time frame of the request data of the specific log pool tables.

 There are several ways transferring database data to another system.

 The most convenient way is to simply backup the database and restore it on another database server.
 This process is fully supported by database tools.